~ 4 MIN READ

 Qlik––the creator of QlikView software––was founded in 1993, making it one of the first large business intelligence and data visualization software companies on the market.
 Qlik.com lists that the company serves 34,000 customers worldwide in over 100 countries.

 Some argue that QlikView is more of an all-encompassing dashboard application, while Tableau is more focused on visualization and analytics.
-QlikView focuses on a variety of business intelligence tools, like QlikView Expressor (a quick and smart metadata intelligence solution) and NPrinting (an application for report generation, scheduling, and distribution).
+QlikView has a range of visualization tools but focuses on its business intelligence tools like QlikView Expressor (a quick and smart metadata intelligence solution) and NPrinting (an application for report generation, scheduling, and distribution).
 These tools have helped brand QlikView as a powerful reporting solution.

 We had the chance to connect with Zsombor Zsuffa, the Senior Technology Consultant and Business Intelligence Architect at MultiBase, who uses QlikView regularly.
 He notes that the software has a clean interface, is easy to understand, and integrates easily with Excel.
 According to Zsuffa, QlikView aids in productivity by allowing users to create ad hoc analysis of large data sets and bookmark their filter selections to return to them later.